achow0/FireworksThingy/README.md

 # Fireworks Script
-I made a simply Python Tkinter script that randomly generates fireworks on a canvas.
+I made a simple Python Tkinter script that randomly generates fireworks on a canvas.